moray95/Spotify-Notifier/README.md

 from Terminal (Applications -> Utilities -> Terminal).

+Spotify should be installed in Applications -> Spotify.app for this application to work properly.

-The .app executable can be found in release -> 1.0
+The .app executable can be found in release -> 1.0 -> Spotify Notifier.app